agentsystems/agentsystems/README.md

 The infrastructure we build now determines whether we're locked into centralized platforms or not.

 AgentSystems is that infrastructure: discover agents, run them locally.

+Someone has to build the rails so the trains can run.

 Apache-2.0.
 No gatekeepers.